MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

 :tags: AngularJS, Elasticsearch
 :authors: Alexander Grießer, Markus Holtermann
 :image: elasticsearch.png
+:summary: This blog post is about a university project Alex and I have been developing over the last months as part of our Master studies using AngularJS and Elasticsearch.

 This blog post is about a `university project`_ Alex, a fellow student at my